SymmetricChaos/SimpleCAS/README.md

 # Planned Expansions
 Currently there are plans for a few additions to the system.
 Power series already have a tiny bit of support as the PSeries object.
 Combiner objects for QPoly have some support so that sums and products of QPoly can be represented.
+Similar objects for ZPoly are being worked on.

 # Not Planned
 ## Multivariate Polynomials